The current squeeze on working capital is the biggest threat to global trade’s recovery

 The advantages are apparent.
 For instance, e-invoicing solutions offer cost-saving potential, operational efficiency, and improved cash flow management, making them highly appealing during economic downturns.

 About the Tradeshift Index of Global Trade Health

-Many of the world’s largest buyers and suppliers use Tradeshift’s trade technology network to exchange digitized purchasing and invoicing information.
-The data these transactions yield gives us a unique awareness of trading activity between businesses.
+Many of the world’s largest buyers and their suppliers use Tradeshift’s trade technology network to exchange digitized purchasing and invoicing information.
+The data these transactions yield provides us with a unique awareness of trading activity between businesses.

 Tradeshift’s Index of Global Trade Health analyzes anonymized world trade data flowing across our platform to reveal a timely perspective of how external events are impacting business-to-business commerce around the world.

 We acknowledge that there are limits to how accurately our view of what is happening on our network can reflect how complex global supply chains are reacting to a variety of external factors.

 What our world trade data does provide is a useful snapshot that provides clues as to what might be happening to the global economy.
 The patterns we see in our data become more valuable as we combine them with other third-party data and expert insight, something which you will see us draw on throughout this report.